LLNL/merlin/docs/source/merlin_commands.rst

 Monitor (``merlin monitor``)
 ----------------------------
-The batch submission scripts may not keep the batch allocation alive if there is not a blocking process in the submission script.
-The ``merlin monitor`` function provides a blocking process that will check for running workers every 60 seconds.
-If the ``$(MERLIN_STOP_WORKERS)`` option is used, or workers are stopped through some other mechanism, then this command will exit and allow the allocation end.
+Batch submission scripts may not keep the batch allocation alive if there is not a blocking process in the submission script.
+The ``merlin monitor`` command addresses this by providing a blocking process that checks for running workers every 60 seconds.
+If the ``$(MERLIN_STOP_WORKERS)`` option is used or when workers are stopped through some other mechanism, then the blocking process will exit and allow the allocation to end.
 The ``monitor`` command will not exit until all celery workers on the allocation cease.

 .. code:: bash

     $ merlin monitor [--task_server celery] [--sleep <duration>]

-The ``-sleep`` argument is the duration, in seconds, between checks for workers.
+The ``--sleep`` argument is the duration in seconds between checks for workers.
+The default is 60 seconds.

 The only currently available option for ``--task_server`` is celery, which is the default when this flag is excluded.